Quimbaya: Culture and customs

 They paid much attention to their funeral practices, and the constructions of Quimbaya tombs bear witness to this affirmation since, in truth, they elaborated an enormous variety of different tombs according to the specifications of each funeral, in which the offerings that would accompany were always included.
 The deceased carried these on his way to the next life, including food and weapons to make it easier.
 In the tombs they also buried most of the pre-Columbian gold objects, personal elements of the dead and some other sacred elements.
 They believed that all bodies would be resurrected.

-The Quimbaya are famed for their luxurious goldsmith work.
+The Quimbaya produced luxurious goldsmith work.
 They developed metallurgy systems to combine copper with gold that was not abundant in their region.
-This combination of gold and copper, called "tumbaga", would not detract from the attractiveness, brightness and durability of its magnificent pieces creating a spectacular vivacity.
-One of them, very popular, is the famous poporos.
-This goldsmithing is one of the most important in America given the exquisite beauty of the pieces expressed by very well developed metallurgical methods.
+This combination of gold and copper, called "tumbaga", would not detract from the brightness and durability of its pieces.
+One of them is the poporos.
+This goldsmithing is one of the most important in America given the aesthetic value of the pieces expressed by their metallurgical methods.

 Another of the mysteries of the Quimbaya Culture are the Quimbaya artifacts, formerly called "Pájaros del Otún", since the former was found near the banks of the Otún River in the province of Risaralda.

 Engravings and petroglyphs of the Quimbayas can be found in the Natural Park of Las Piedras Marcadas, also known as La Marcada.
 They are located in the path Alto del Toro in the municipality of Dosquebradas Risaralda (Colombia).
 They are granitic stones of great hardness and onto their surface is carved spirals, stars, constellations, planets and other symbols.
 Neither their age or meaning is known.

 Language

-The Quimbaya language is very poorly attested, with only one word known.
+The Quimbaya language is very poorly attested, with only a few words known.
 It is left as unclassified by others.